Soph111-cyber/archeo/README.md

-# archeo🏺 ArchaeoInfer: AI for Archaeological Site Prediction
+🏺 ArchaeoInfer: AI for Archaeological Site Prediction

 ## 📌 Overview
 ArchaeoInfer is an AI-powered system designed to predict potential archaeological sites using geospatial data, environmental features, and probabilistic modeling.